| Safe Haskell | Safe-Inferred |

 chooseBoundedIntegral ∷ (Bounded a, Integral a) ⇒ (a, a) → Gen a Source #

-A fast implementation of choose
+A fast implementation of choose for bounded integral types.

 generate ∷ Gen a → IO a Source #